sugardraw/javascript-learning-game_prototype/README.md

 ### how it works?

-I use ace-editor as coding interface.
+I used the  [ace editor](https://ace.c9.io/) as coding interface.
 This editor is really easy to embed in our HTML document.
 To make the javascript running, these few lines make the magic:

 ```
 editor.getSession().on('change', function () {